http4k/www/src/website/content/supply-chain-security.md

         description: Stay ahead of compliance requirements with machine-readable Software Bills of Materials for every module, ready for audit and vulnerability scanning out of the box.
         icon: "/images/connections.svg"
     -   title: Signed & Verified
-        description: Every provenance artifact is signed with our cosign key and delivered exclusively through the authenticated http4k Enterprise Repository at maven.http4k.org.
+        description: Every provenance artifact is signed with our cosign key and delivered exclusively through the authenticated http4k Enterprise Repository.
         icon: "/images/faq.svg"
 faq:
     -   question: "How do I get access to the http4k Enterprise Repository?"